aws-samples/aws-hpc-tutorials/content/02-Cluster/_index.md

 1. Create a Cluster with AWS ParallelCluster
 2. Connect to the cluster
+3. Get to know the cluster
-2. Install Spack package manager
+4. Install Spack package manager
+5. Inform Spack of external packages
+6. Install Intel compilers and MPI